 Blackfencer 1796 Infantry Saber (Steel)

 Enjoy saber, but want more protection for your hand?
 The Three Bar Hilt Sabre is the one for you!
 The additional width provided by the extra bars provides more safety for your hand than a simple D guard, while still affording the space and maneuverability you've come to expect from a sparring saber.

 2 lb, 2 oz

-3 inches from cross center of balance
+3 1/2 inches from cross point of balance